ztyyLV/web-twain-docs/indepth/features/initialize.md

 # INITIALIZATION

-Initializing `DWT` takes a few simple steps, as you have seen in the ["Getting Started" guide]({{site.getstarted}}helloworld.html).
-The following guide will dive deeper into how `DWT` is intialized once the page is loaded.
+Initializing `DWT` takes a few simple steps, as you have seen in the ["Getting Started"]({{site.getstarted}}helloworld.html)chapter.
+The following guide will dive deeper into how `DWT` is intialized once the page loads.

 ## Usage Modes